ark-lang/ark/README.md

 * Declaration -> Decl

 ## gogenerate.sh
 The script gogenerate.sh is included for the convenience of the developers.
-It funs `go generate` on all the modules in alloy-go.
+It runs `go generate` on all the modules in alloy-go.